 Find ways to reaffirm the beauty of life

-In the midst of despair and anguish from loss, a healing ceremony brings a sense of hope for friends and family.
+In the midst of despair and anguish, a healing ceremony brings a sense of hope for friends and family.
 The time spent planning details and respecting the lost loved one’s legacy brings a sense of peace to those grieving.
 In addition, children may have trouble saying goodbye.
 Encourage them to draw a picture to place on the casket or on a memorial table.
 A ceremony of who that person was reveals the beauty of life and reaffirms the value they had during their time on earth, even during a time of sadness.

 It is essential to understand the balance between the desires of the person who passed away and the needs of the family.
 Choose the options that are significant to you and they will be meaningful and respected by your loved ones.